 We don't automatically accept A{kk} as the next pivot element, but look in the kth column below A{kk} for a "better" pivot.
-The best choice is the element A{pk} that has the largest relative size; that is, we choose p such that
+The best choice is the element A{pk} that has the largest relative size, that is, we choose p such that

-$$r{pk} = \max{j} r{jk}, \quad j \ge k$$
+$$r{pk} = \max{j} (r{jk}), \quad j \ge k$$

-If we find such an element, then we interchange the rows k and p, and proceed with the elimination pass as usual.
+If we find such an element, then we interchange the rows k and p and proceed with the elimination pass as usual.
 Note that the corresponding row interchange must also be carried out in the scale factor array s.
 The algorithm that does all this is

 '''

+for k in range(0,n-1):

 Find row containing element with largest relative size

-p = int(argmax(abs(a[k:n,k])/s[k:n])) + k
+p = argmax(abs(a[k:n,k])/s[k:n]) + k

+If this element is very small, matrix is singular

+if abs(a[p,k]) < tol: error.err('Matrix is singular')

+Check whether rows k and p must be interchanged

+if p != k:

 '''

-''' If this element is very small, matrix is singular if abs(a[p,k]) < tol: error.err('Matrix is singular') '''

 '''

-Check whether rows k and p must be interchanged

-if p != k:

 Interchange rows if needed

 swap.swapRows(b,k,p)

 swap.swapRows(s,k,p)

 swap.swapRows(a,k,p)

 Proceed with elimination

 '''

-The Python statement int(argmax(v)) returns the index of the largest element in the vector v.
-The algorithms for exchanging rows (and columns) are included in the module swap shown below.
+The Python statement argmax(v) returns the index of the largest element in the vector v.
+The algorithms for exchanging rows (and columns) are included in the module swap shown next.

-■ swap
+swap